Lead Guide II

 Candidate requirements

-• At least 5 years of experience in education, learning and development, coaching, or a related field
+• At least 5 years of experience in education, coaching, learning and development, or a related leadership role.

-• Track record of leading a team of 5+ people, including hiring and making performance-based termination decisions
+• Experience leading and developing teams of five or more people, including hiring and making performance-based termination decisions.

-• Experience working with youth ages 5-14 in an educational or developmental setting
+• Experience working with children ages 5-14 in an educational, coaching, or developmental setting.

 Nice to have